vitar/hcs/src/100-theory/100-vision-principles-beliefs.md

 ---

-*This page serves as the philosophical foundation for all other HCS sections — the Pyramid, Matrix, and Diagnostic Workflow each elaborate these principles in context.*
+*Vision, Principles, and Beliefs serves as the philosophical foundation for all other HCS sections — the Pyramid, Matrix, and Diagnostic Workflow each elaborate these principles in context.*